KEY POINTSGreg Fleming gets to grips with the rules of the NFL in anticipation of Superbowl LI

 Newbies note - each team is really two teams - an offence and a defence (let's not get into special teams just yet), which are sent on the field as required.
 Up to 46 players can dress out for a game and - unlike league or rugby - unlimited substitutions are allowed.

 That said - only 11 players are allowed on the field at any one time - any more or less (between plays there's a constant shifting of personnel) and it's a penalty - signalled when a referee throws down a yellow flag onto the field.
 (Cooler than blowing a whistle, right?)

 The head ref then explains the decision to the crowd and the yardage penalty imposed.

-There are lots of other reasons for penalties (holding, pass interference, illegal formation), but it doesn't take too long to figure these out - Google them in the constant ad breaks (which the NFL schedule in to the games).
+There are lots of other reasons for penalties (holding, pass interference, dangerous play), but it doesn't take too long to figure these out - Google them in the constant ad breaks (which the NFL schedule in to the games).

 On the TVNZ channel we get a static graphic announcing that coverage will resume in a couple of minutes.

 That's partly why games last over three hours while the official playing time is just four 15 minute quarters (if it's tied at the end they go into overtime).
 Actual on-field action can be less than 15 minutes, perfect for the age where double screening rules.
 Check your tweets between plays.